top of page

 Chapels southwest of the enclosure wall of the main Ptolemaic temple

-A group of cult structures is located to the south and southwest of the enclosure wall of the main Ptolemaic temple.
+To the south and south-west of the enclosure wall of the main Ptolemaic temple is a group of cult buildings.
 Bruyère called these buildings Chapelle Votive.
-Many of these lay on the lower slopes of the cliff face while others were situated on a narrow terrace cut into the rock at a higher level.
+Many of them were situated on the lower slopes of the cliff, while others were on a narrow terrace cut into the rock at a higher level.

-The results together with the photographs can be found on the page below.
+The results, together with photographs, can be found on the following page.

 Luxor_4802-474x352.jpg